FullStaQD/architecture/docs/01_introduction_and_goals.md

 ## Stakeholders {#_stakeholders}
 The FullStaQD reference architecture is designed for research at universities as well as for practical use within the industry.
-For further Information visit our website: [LINK](https://tva.kastel.kit.edu/english/research_fullstaqd.php)
+For further Information visit [our website](https://tva.kastel.kit.edu/english/research_fullstaqd.php).

 ## Methodology